 Surgery for kneecap pain is uncommon and only appropriate when the patient’s symptoms have not settled after an intensive physiotherapy programme and some considerable time has elapsed.

 Various surgical procedures are available such as shaving the cartilage of the patella, releasing tight fibrous structures on the outer side, relocating the tibial tuberosity (the bump below the knee) to realign the muscle forces.
 Removal of the patella, called patellectomy, is rarely performed and may significantly reduce the power of the quadriceps muscles.
+Overall, surgery has not been shown to be of benefit over conservative treatment such as physiotherapy.

 - Patellofemoral Pain Syndrome.
 Physiopedia. http://www.physio-pedia.com/Patellofemoral_Pain_Syndrome